 Lexa Walsh is an artist and cultural worker based Oakland, CA

 Hospitable Democracy applies to my socially engaged projects, like hosting a recipe exchange among conflicting populations, or inviting amateurs and professionals to write their town’s theme song.
 It also relates to my curatorial practice, as I merge valuable artworks with ephemera and fakes, or assemble community-sourced archives.
-Even the objects I make employ these strategies.
-I juxtapose high and low-end materials together, balancing the profound and the quotidian, always questioning concepts of value.
+Even the objects I make integrate these strategies, using high and low materials and techniques, balancing the profound and the quotidian, always questioning concepts of value.

 I embrace the space between unrest and a warm hug.